-- Finally, finish the room by cleaning the floors.
+- Finish the room by cleaning the floors.
 If it’s a carpeted surface, you may only need to vacuum; however, after moving, you might consider hiring a carpet cleaner.
 If it’s a hard surface, be sure to wash or steam the floors.

 5. Fix What You Broke

 When a toilet breaks, that’s on them.
-But if your pet has been chewing on the blinds, that’s on you, notes Groff.
+But if your pet has been chewing on the blinds, that’s on you.
 Refer to your lease to find out what you would be responsible for, above normal wear and tear.

 6. Schedule a Pre-move Out Inspection

-Do a walk through with the manager so there are no surprises when you receive your final statement, Groff recommends.
+Do a walk through with the property manager so there are no surprises when you receive your final statement.
 If there are issues that you believe you can fix prior to move out, have the manager back to approve them once complete.